 After spending seventeen days at the Black Spruce FamCamp at Joint Base

-Elmendorf-Richardson we pulled out at 10:20 this morning and said
+Elmendorf-Richardson we pulled out this morning and said

 good-bye to Anchorage.

 We arrived at our new campground in Denali State

 Park mid-afternoon after a deliberate detour off the Parks Highway to the historic

 town of Talkeetna.
 I'll talk about what we did in Talkeetna in the next entry.

 Here's a peek at one of the arts and crafts shops

 This is a typical cabin found in small Alaska